McCache/McCache-for-Python/README.md

 1. Reduce complexity by **not** be dependent on any external caching service such as `memcached`, `redis` or the likes.
 SEE: [Distributed Cache](https://en.wikipedia.org/wiki/Distributed_cache)
     * We are guided by the principal of first scaling up before scaling out.
 2. Keep the same Python programming experience.
 It is the same Python's dictionary interface.
 The distributed nature of the cache is transparent to you.
-    * This is an in process cache.
+    * This is an in-process cache that is cluster aware.
 3. Performant
     * Need to handle rapid updates that are 0.01sec (10 ms) or faster.
 4. Secure